mytechnotalent/turbo-scanner/README.md

 usage: sudo ./turbo-scanner_010l localhost
 ```

+## Terms of Use
+* Do NOT use this on any computer you do not own, or are not allowed to run this on.<br>
+* You may NEVER attempt to sell this, its free and open source.<br>
+* The authors and publishers assume no responsibility.<br>
+* For educational purposes only.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.